 What exactly is “creation care?”

 Creation care highlights our responsibility to serve and care for everything that God has created – people and place.
-Scripture tells us that God created the world, called it “good,” and then placed humans in charge of the earth as stewards (Gen. 1:28-30).
-Everything still belongs to God (Psalm 24:1-2), but we now have a responsibility.
-As Christians, it is our desire to honor God by employing good stewardship of the earth and by making wise decisions about how our environmental impact affects our neighbors, both locally and globally.
+Scripture tells us that God created the world, called it “good,” and then gave humans responsibility as stewards of God's creation (Gen. 1:28-30).
+We desire to honor God by employing good stewardship of the earth and by making wise decisions about how our actions affect our neighbors, both locally and globally.
 At its core, creation care is a spiritual issue that directly relates to our views on consumption, materialism, stewardship, thankfulness, simplicity, and love for our neighbor.
 Taking care of creation is our response to the awesome God who created it.

 How is creation care different from “environmentalism?”

 Creation care emphasizes this relationship by viewing environmental responsibility as part of our worshipful response to God through the stewardship of everything entrusted to us.
 Creation care goes beyond mere stewardship, however, and concerns itself with the ways in which our lifestyle and environmental impact affect both our relationship with God and with those around us.
 Jesus said that the two greatest commandments were to love God and love your neighbor.
 Creation care means loving God by responsibly living in the world he has created, and loving our neighbor by refusing to negatively impact his or her natural environment, health, and quality of life.

 Does creation care mean worshipping nature?